 To Apply for Graduation:

-Applications for Candidacy to Graduate are available through your school of record.
+Applications for Candidacy to Graduate are made available through your school of record.
 Please contact your graduation adviser.
-Beginning with May 2013 graduation, students will apply for graduation online through the Student Center on my.SMU.
+Students will apply for graduation online through the Student Center on my.SMU.
 You will be contacted by your school of record informing you that you are eligible to apply for graduation.
+If you have any questions, please contact your school of record.

-A $30 late fee will be applied to a student’s account when the Registrar’s Office receives an Application for Candidacy to Graduate (ACG) after the conferral date noted in the SMU academic catalog.
+A $30 late fee may be applied to a student’s account when the Registrar’s Office receives an Application for Candidacy to Graduate (ACG) after the conferral date noted in the SMU academic catalog.

 Students in the Master of Arts in Dispute Resolution or Master of Science in Counseling programs should contact SMU-in-Plano for filing dates.